Consumer Medicine Information

 Tell your doctor or pharmacist if you notice any of the following:

-headache, trouble sleeping, nervousness, dizziness, tiredness or irritability
+headache, trouble sleeping, nervousness, depression, dizziness, tiredness or irritability

 sleepiness or drowsiness, fits or seizures, agitation